 - an address change affecting your ability to visit your grandchild

-- a change in your grandchild’s schedule that affects contact time or
+- a change in your grandchild’s schedule that affects contact or interactions.

 What should I do if I suspect a child is being neglected or abused?